ibm-cloud-architecture/refarch-eda/docs/methodology/ddd.md

     * Policies.
     * Event prediction and probability flows.

-The derivation of these material was described in: [Analysis](../analysis/readme.md).
+The derivation of these material was described in: [the event storming introduction](eventstorming.md).

 Here is an example of starting material illustrating the beginning of the process: